Meaghan Giusti- Owner & Artistic Director

 In her home town of Sudbury, Ontario Meaghan trained in dance, theatre and voice.
 As an active member of Sudbury’s arts community Meaghan was a founding owner of the Sudbury Summer Drama Camp as well as a founding member of the Unweeded Garden Theatre Company.
 She studied Jazz, Tap (CDTA), Ballet, Pointe (Cecchetti) Lyrical, Modern (Cunningham, Graham, Limón) and Musical Theatre.
 Throughout her training, Meaghan competed and won awards in many cities throughout Ontario.

 While at York University Meaghan performed as a member of the York Dance Ensemble.
 As a performer and choreographer she has presented work at the fFiDA International Dance Festival, the Toronto Fringe Festival and International Dance Day at Dundas Square.
-Meaghan also dances and choreographs with contemporary dance companies Collective HEAT and Con Moto Dance Projects.
+Meaghan also dances and choreographs with contemporary dance companies Collective HEAT.
 Her work was also commissioned and presented by the Simcoe Contemporary Dancers in Barrie Ontario.

 As a passionate teacher and artist, Meaghan is very excited to offer professional level training in all of the performing art forms to aspiring young artists.
 By combining her formal education at York University with her lifetime of practical education, Meaghan is thrilled to share her expertise by bringing professional education into the studio.